How to Make a Small Room Look Bigger: 9 Simple Tricks

 Tip 3: Lighten Up Your Color Scheme

 Our foyer had medium beige walls when we moved in.
 By painting the walls white and choosing some colorful artwork, the space looks SO MUCH lighter and brighter.
+Contrast that with the dark navy color we chose for our dining room, which makes our large dining room feel cozier.

 An empty hardwood floor room has a wide arch into an empty hallway.